2025–2026 hunger crisis in Afghanistan: Scale

 The Integrated Food Security Phase Classification (IPC), says that in 2025, Afghanistan is facing severe levels of food insecurity.
 About 17.2 million people, roughly 40% of the population, were classified in IPC Phase 3 (Crisis) or Phase 4 (Emergency), with 9.5 million projected to need urgent assistance between May and October.
 As of the latest report in September 2025, the situation has worsened to 22.9 million Afghans, over half of the population, needing humanitarian aid.
 This includes 12.6 million people categorized as “crisis” or “emergency” levels of acute food insecurity.

 The World Food Programme (WFP), can only supply aid to about 1 million people each month, due to of lack of funding.
 This has left over 8 million people without food assistance.
 Many children under five are severely malnourished, with about 3.5 million affected, and hospitals have reported a third of children have stunted growth.

+December 2025 reports

+Reports from December 2025 state that one third of the population, which are 17 million people in Afghanistan are facing acute food insecurity during the winter months.
+This is a 3 million increase in compare to last year.
+Among the 17 million are 4 million children that will suffer from acute malnutrition.

 Causes

-The 2025 hunger crisis in Afghanistan is caused by several reasons that are connected to one another.
+The 2025 hunger crisis in Afghanistan has several causes.